48 Hours in Guerneville, California

 Rustic and elegant, sophisticated and quirky, world renowned and so-tacky-it's-fun — all that and more describes the laid-back town of Guerneville in Sonoma County's Russian River Valley.

-Founded in the 1850s, over the decades Guerneville has been a logging town, a late-19th-Century vacation destination for wealthy San Francisco families, a popular resort and concert venue from the 1930s through the 1960s, and a Gay-friendly recreational destination and the center of a burgeoning wine region from the 1970s on.
+Founded in the 1850s, over the decades Guerneville has been a logging town, a late-19th-century vacation destination for wealthy San Francisco families, a popular resort and concert venue from the 1930s through the 1960s, and an LGBTQA-friendly recreational destination and the center of a burgeoning wine region from the 1970s on.

 If you're able to spend time in this truly unique place, be prepared to eat well, drink well, and in general just have a good time relaxing in a small, funky, river town.
 Here's a suggested two-day itinerary for enjoying all that Guerneville has to offer, a little more than an hour's drive north of San Francisco.